 Art.
-29 - Speakers
+26 - Speakers

-- a.
-Each team shall consist of three speakers.
-Every speaker of a team will take on the presentation of Defence Counsel, Government Counsel or the Prosecution.
+- Each team shall consist of up to three speakers.
+Every speaker of a team will take on the presentation of Defence Counsel, Government Counsel/Victims Advocates or the Prosecution.
 It is within the discretion of each team to decide which speaker will present the rebuttal. - b.
-Only two members of each team, speakers and/or researchers, are allowed to be present before the bench. - c.
+Only two members of each team, speakers and/or researchers, are allowed to be present before the bench or sit at each team's table. - c.
 Each speaker will speak according the time allocated under Articles 32 and 33. - d.
-Verbatim reading of the Memorials during the Hearings is strictly prohibited.
+Verbatim reading of the Memorials during the Hearings is strictly prohibited and will be penalized.

 Art.
-30 - Communication
+27 - Communication

-- a.
-Communication between the speakers and the coaches, team members not presenting or Competition spectators, is strictly prohibited during the Hearings. - b.
+- Communication between the speakers and the coaches, team members not presenting or Competition spectators, is strictly prohibited during the Hearings. - b.
 Only those present before the bench are permitted to communicate in writing with each other. - b.
 The use of laptops during the Hearings is strictly prohibited.
-An exception can be made by ICLN for exceptional circumstances, such as a team member's handicap. - c.
-Violations of this article are sanctioned with 50 points.
+An exception can be made by ICLN for exceptional circumstances, such as a team member's disability. - c.
+Violations of this article are sanctioned with fifty (50) points.

 Art.
-31 - Raising Objections
+28 - Raising Objections

 - a.
 The speakers are allowed to make a maximum of one objection per session to the exposition of the oralist of the other teams, as long as it is of an utmost importance for the procedure before the ICC and refers to the immediate argument of the pleading oralist. - b.
 An objection is only permissible in the following situations: - 1.
 When any of the speakers refer to events that are not mentioned in the case; - 2.
 Radical differences between oral arguments and arguments in the written memorial; - 3.
 If the Bench Members deem it appropriate. - c.
 Once the reasons for the filed objection are expressed, the Bench Members are obliged to hear the arguments of the counterpart to decide on the legality or illegality of the objection. - d.
 The Bench will decide by unanimous vote on the admissibility or inadmissibility of the objection.
 In case of misusing the objection, the speaker that objects will be sanctioned by a deduction of up to ten (10) discretionary penalty points. - e.
-The objection will not be included in the time mentioned in Articles 32 and 33.
+The objection will not be included in the time mentioned in Articles 31 and 32.

 Art.
-32 - Speaking Time
+29 - Speaking Time

 - a.
 Presentation by Defence Counsel: 20 minutes - b.
-Presentation by Government Counsel: 20 minutes - c.
+Presentation by Government Counsel/Victims Advocate: 20 minutes - c.
 Presentation by the Prosecution: 20 minutes

 Art.
-33 - Rebuttal
+30 - Rebuttal